 Yay, we went to Inverness in the Highlands!

 After almost two hours and very fast fingers.
-I got three ADULT tickets £6.50, £5.00, and £2.00 travelling from Edinburgh Bus Station to Inverness Bus Station – a journey of 4 hours and 35 minutes.
-A total of £13.50.
-The driver was polite, we could eat our sandwiches on the bus and if I remember, there was even WIFI.
+I got three ADULT tickets £6.50, £5.00, and £2.00 travelling from Edinburgh Bus Station to Inverness Bus Station – a journey of 4 hours and 35 minutes for a total of £13.50!

 Not too shabby!